yihui-hu/pidgin/README.md

 git clone https://github.com/yihui-hu/pidgin.git
 ```

-Enable development mode in chrome://extensions and drag and drop the folder into the browser window to debug / test.
+Enable development mode in chrome://extensions and drag and drop the folder into the browser window to use locally (ideal for testing, iterating or debugging).

 ## Recommended workflow: